 Regulations relating to postgraduate study can be found on the University Calendar.
 These Regulations are continually reviewed and may be revised due to changes in policies and procedures.
 Any changes that are made that apply to students during their period of registration at the University are clearly indicated on the above website.

-If you hold a Tier 4 visa, you will be able to find useful information on the Tier 4 and Immigration pages.
-The requirements of UK Visas and Immigration (UKVI) mean that the University is obliged to carry out visa checks for Tier 4 students at least twice during an academic year.
+If you hold a (Tier 4) visa, you will be able to find useful information on the Immigration and Student Visas pages.
+The requirements of UK Visas and Immigration (UKVI) mean that the University is obliged to carry out visa checks for student visa holders at least twice during an academic year.
 The first check will be done when you register at the start of the academic year, and the remaining checks will be done during the course of the academic year.

 The checks are only for students who have a Tier 4 visa.
 Tier 4 students will be emailed with dates and times of the checks that are performed during the academic year so you must ensure that you regularly check your University email account.
 Failure to report for these checks could mean that students are de-registered from their studies and reported to the UKVI.
 This could lead to their Tier 4 visa being curtailed or cancelled.